lurgioh/lurgioh.github.io/README.md

   </section>

   <footer>
-    <p>⚠️ For educational use only.
-All labs were completed in a safe, isolated environment.</p>
+    <p>⚠️ All labs were performed in isolated, safe environments for learning and documentation purposes.</p>
   </footer>
 </body>
 </html>